-Rhinoplasty is one of the most popular types of facial plastic surgery procedures in the United States.
-Around 220,000 rhinoplasties, more commonly known as nose jobs, are done each year.
-This type of cosmetic therapy will change the way a person’s nose looks or even functions.
+Rhinoplasty is one of the most popular types of facial plastic surgeries in the United States.
+Around 220,000 rhinoplasties, more commonly known as nose jobs, are performed each year.
+This type of cosmetic surgery will change the way a person’s nose looks or even functions.
 It’s important to understand that not all rhinoplasties are simply for looks, and can correct some fairly major health concerns as well.

-Rhinoplasties can help balance the look of your nose on your face, and they have the same function of improving the way you breathe.
+Rhinoplasties can help balance the look of your nose on your face, and they can also improve the way you breathe.
 If you struggle with a snoring partner or seem to not be able to get enough oxygen, you should consult with a plastic surgeon because this might be a procedure that helps you.
 Let’s take a look at whether rhinoplasty might be a good solution for your problems.

 Usually, these types of nasal obstructions are connected directly to the septum.
 The septum is a wall of cartilage that is set between both sides of your nose.
 When it’s deviated, a common issue known as a deviated septum, it can interfere with proper nose function.
 That would require a rhinoplasty to fix if the deviation is severe enough.
 This will help you be able to breathe normally again, fixing the deviated septum.

-Despite that, you might find breathing a little difficult.
-There will be nose splints placed inside your nostrils to help the healing process.
-There is often a bit of swelling that takes place, but it usually happens by the third day and quickly subsides after that.
-You might also need to wear a small cast on your nose to help protect it while healing is taking place.
-One final side effect might include a little swelling under the eyes, but that goes away quickly as well.
+You may find breathing a little difficult immediately following the procedure.
+This is because there will be nose splints placed inside your nostrils to help the healing process.
+You might also need to wear a small splint on your nose to help protect it while healing is taking place.

 Before you agree to get rhinoplasty surgery, make sure the surgeon you choose is board-certified.
-That ensures that they are true professionals and experts in the field of cosmetic repairs.
-If you’re unsure of who to go with, ask your doctor for a referral that might be covered within your insurance network.
-Remember, cosmetic surgery may not be covered by your insurance, just the part that’s medically necessary.
+That ensures that they are true professionals and experts in the field of cosmetic surgery.